-x1 y1

-x2 y2

-x3 y3

-xn yn

-bbox = none (default) or show: this option allows to draw the added points to form a bounding box^1 and the corresponding triangulation.
-By default, these triangles are removed at the end of the algorithm.

-color = \(value \rangle \) (default: black): The color of the drawing.
+- mode = int (default) or ext: this option allows to use either the previously described set of point in the argument, or a file, containing, line by line (2 columns), the points.
+Such a file looks like : - x1 y1 x2 y2 x3 y3 ... xn yn - bbox = none (default) or show: this option allows to draw the added points to form a bound-ing box1 and the corresponding triangulation.
+By default, these triangles are removed at the end of the algorithm. - color = (value) (default: black): The color of the drawing.

-print = none (default) or points: To label the vertices of the triangulations with an adding dot.

-meshpoint = \(\nabla value \rangle\) (default: P): The letter(s) used to label the vertices of the triangulation.
+- meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is include in the math mode delimiters \$...\$.
-The bounding box points are labeled with a star exponent, and numbered from 1 to 4.

-tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
+The bounding box points are labeled with a star exponent, and numbered from 1 to 4. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
 With this option, it is tikz the drawing engine.